 How to block text messages

-Texting isn’t as popular as it used to be but plenty of people still prefer it to instant messaging, especially if they’re older or only have sporadic internet access.
+Texting isn’t as popular as it used to be, but plenty of people still prefer it to instant messaging, especially if they’re older or only have sporadic internet access.
 Unfortunately, it’s not always clear how to stop unwanted texts, which is a real problem if you’re being harassed or have had your phone number leaked.
-To make matters worse, scammers are increasingly turning to SMS; Robokiller identified nearly 12 billion spam texts in July 2023 alone.
+To make matters worse, scammers are increasingly turning to SMS; Robokiller identified 19.2 billion spam texts in March 2025 alone.

 These messages often appear to be from a legitimate organization, and will usually try to get you to visit a malicious website designed to steal your personal information.
 In other words, blocking spam texts not only removes an annoyance, it also helps protect against identity theft and enhances your overall data security.